Forum | Register | Login | Contact

 I haven't seen it, but we rent it at my store, mostly to the same people who rent "What the Bleep do We Know!?"

-Posted by Karl on Sat Dec 17, 2005 at 12:31 AM
+Posted by Karl on Sat Dec 17, 2005 at 01:31 AM

 Hey, what is the problem with being an Indigo?
 Do you really believe that we're just bratty children attempting to take advantage of our parents and the "Indigo" theory?
 No, Indigo is more than a theory.
 Indigo is real and don't be so quick to think we're liars, those of us that our brave enough to admit we have psychic ability.
 I know my family is the old-fashioned kind of religious, not eclectic like me.
 If I even hinted that I was Indigo, that I could easily see auras and sometimes read minds...they would certainly punish me.
 It is adults like you that keep us unhappy because we can't be ourselves around you.
 We have nobody to trust.
 Everyone will give us strange looks or scold us if they find out about us.
 The kids that are able to freely admit that they have energy fields and are psychic are extremely fortunate.
-Because most parents are just like you all: NARROW MINDED. rolleyes
+Because most parents are just like you all: NARROW MINDED. :roll:

-Posted by Almost Thirteen :) in Murrieta, California on Wed Mar 01, 2006 at 09:13 PM
+Posted by Almost Thirteen :) on Wed Mar 01, 2006 at 10:13 PM

 Lots of words.
 Just prove it.
 Evidence is all that's expected (double-blind, peer reviewed and published)

-Posted by Kosmo in trouble most of the time on Thu Mar 02, 2006 at 04:07 AM
+Posted by Kosmo on Thu Mar 02, 2006 at 05:07 AM

 Hey, i agree with almost thirteen.
 Well, not totally, because of the whole'i'm psychic' bit, but i am a "diagnosed' (as far as you want to debate that) indigo child also.Just last year two spiritual-type people told me that i was an indigo. until then i had never even heard of such things, and being an indigo isn't just a reason to get out of trouble, cause the fact is, it doesn't help one bit. its the parents desicion, in fact, heres a great way to stay out of trouble...DON'T GET IN TO IT!
 But seriously, i am a little 'new aged' or 'spiritual' whatever you want to call it, and i really think there is something different about indigos.
 Maybe its just that we're more creative or peculiar than most 'normal' (whatever that means these days) people, but whatever the case, indigo children DO EXIST!!!

-Posted by George on Thu Apr 13, 2006 at 09:32 PM
+Posted by George on Thu Apr 13, 2006 at 11:32 PM

 Just a thought on this from my life experiences.